palexand/hnrs190/_drafts/Writing-Assignment.md

 Note that 3-5 pages is a serious restriction.
 Not one word shorter or longer!

-I have created a submission page on Blackboard if you want to use it.
+I will create a submission page on Blackboard if you want to use it.
 Altermatively, you can email me your final paper.